Gemini Crypto Exchange Review 2026: Testing Spot, Fees and Safety

 - Asset selection is narrower than major global exchanges; derivatives and advanced instruments are limited.

-- Trading fees on Gemini are relatively high for small trades (maker 0.20%, taker 0.40%), noticeably steeper than Binance, where standard rates are just 0.10% and even lower with BNB discounts.
+- Trading fees on Gemini are relatively high for small trades (0.60% maker and 1.20% taker fees for the lowest spot tier), noticeably steeper than Binance, where standard rates are just 0.10% and even lower with BNB discounts.

 At GNcrypto, we ran live spot trades on Gemini to measure actual trading costs, spreads, liquidity depth, fiat on-ramps, and custody standards.
 After testing these features, we assigned a 3.5/5 rating, pointing out who Gemini works well for today – and where cheaper or larger competitors may be the better fit.